he financial advice industry is undergoing a transformative shift and the emphasis is shifting from a traditional, product-centric approach to a

 LEARN MORE ABOUT WELLINGTON'S FIXED INCOME CAPABILITIES

-According to Ilana Miller, Investment Development Director at Royal London, this reflects the growing move towards life planning and the desire to make clear their value isn’t rooted in the product recommendation and avoid the risk of client satisfaction moving in lockstep with the stock market.
+According to Ilana Miller, Investment Development Director at Royal London, this reflects the already growing trend towards life planning and the desire to make clear their value isn’t rooted in the product recommendation and avoid the risk of client satisfaction moving in lockstep with the stock market.

 The logic is simple – by outsourcing investment and simplifying this element, an advice firm can free up significant amounts of time and resources to focus on the aspects and services most highly valued by their clients.
-Ongoing services are being increasingly scrutinised by clients and the regulator and with FCA Data stating nearly 79% of an advice firm’s revenue comes from ongoing fees it’s clear why it’s a priority to ensure high client satisfaction and good outcomes.
+Ongoing services are being increasingly scrutinised by clients and the regulator who have made ongoing services a priority for the next 2 years.
+With FCA Data stating 90% of new clients are recommended an ongoing service and 80% of advice revenue relates to ongoing fees, it's clear why it’s a priority to ensure high client satisfaction and good outcomes.

 “A lot of [planners] are asking where do clients most value my time – and a lot of them don’t believe it’s in picking funds and focusing on what’s happening in China today,” says Miller.

-“AI can help answer complex questions quickly, improve client personalisation, respond to needs of vulnerable clients and you can be available 24/7 via chatbots,” says Miller.
+“AI can help answer complex questions quickly, improve client personalisation and engagement, respond to needs of vulnerable clients, revolutionise admin and you can even be available 24/7 via chatbots or your own avatar," says Miller.
 “There's been conversations about the risk of advisers being replaced by AI, I disagree, the real risk is being replaced by advisers who use AI to their full advantage to free up time to be brilliant with clients.”

-Once they understand that investing largely comes down to a few simple rules it can increase financial resilience and greatly benefit the success of the long-term financial plan, as Miller explains: “You can’t have a good investment without a good investor.”
+When clients understand that investing largely comes down to a few simple rules it can increase financial resilience and greatly benefit the success of the long-term financial plan, as Miller explains: “You can’t have a resilient investment without a resilient investor.”

 This means recognising that market falls are normal events and to be expected during a long-term holding period.
 On these occasions, panicking and selling out of the market can cause longer-lasting damage to a financial plan than a market downturn ever could.